-Tamarind is widely used in Indian and Asian cooking; it is used to enhance soups, curries, chutneys and marinades.
-The pulp makes great jams and syrups; Tamarind also provides the sweet-and-sour whiff of exoticism that is present in the famous Worcestershire sauce.
+Tamarind is widely used in Indian and Asian cooking; the tangy lemony flavour enhances soups, curries, chutneys and marinades.
+The pulp makes great jams and syrups; Tamarind also provides the sweet-and-sour whiff of exoticism that is present in the great Worcestershire sauce.

 Tamarind pulp mixed with sugar and spices rolled into balls; makes a tasty treat for children and adult alike.
-But more incredibly, is that this versatile little fruit that grows widely throughout the tropics and sub-tropical regions have a list of health benefits that are much too long to go into in detail but include -:
+But incredibly, the versatile tamarind that grows widely throughout the tropics and sub-tropical regions also have a list of health benefits that are much too long to go into in detail but include -: